In Balance Energy

 What does energy conversion efficiency mean?

 Energy conversion efficiency is an expression of the amount of energy produced in proportion to the amount of energy consumed or in our case available to a device.
-The sun produces a lot of energy in a wide light spectrum, energy conversion efficiency for Solar PV devices in general are typically from 7% to 20% efficient.
-Commercially available solar PV modules and panels typically operate between 12%-17% efficiency.
+The sun produces a lot of energy in a wide light spectrum, energy conversion efficiency for Solar PV devices in general are typically from 10% to 20% efficiency.

-The energy conversion efficiency of a solar panel has a direct effect on the kWh yield and is a key differentiator between different solar panels / modules when specifying or choosing which is the best equipment to use.
+The energy conversion efficiency of a solar panel has a direct effect on the kWh yield and is a key differentiator between different solar panels when specifying equipment.

 Top of page